fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

     X1 := reshape(X2, (1024, 8, 8, 3))
     return X1

-To be fully compatible with einops-style notation (where an ellipsis can only appear once at root level without a preceding expression), einx implicitly converts anonymous ellipses by adding an axis in front:
+In einops-style notation, an ellipsis can only appear once at root level without a preceding expression.
+To be fully compatible with einops notation, einx implicitly converts anonymous ellipses by adding an axis in front:

 ..  code::